nodesource/nsolid-statsd/README.md

     --tags <boolean>     - append N|Solid tags to the metrics
                            default: false

-Options are parsed with the npm rc module, and so options can be set in environment variables or files, as supported by rc.
+Options are parsed with the [npm rc module][], and so options can be set in environment variables or files, as supported by rc.
 For example, you can specify options in a file named `.nsolid-statsdrc`.